ruvcoindev/ruvname/README.md

 ## Installation

 ### Debian/Ubuntu (only blockchain DNS, without GUI)
-If you want to just use ALFIS as a DNS daemon and resolve domains in blockchain, as well as clearnet domains.
+If you want to just use RUVNAME as a DNS daemon and resolve domains in blockchain, as well as clearnet domains.
 You just need to install `ruvname` service from repo and change your resolver in `/etc/resolv.conf`.
 Beware of NetworkManager, it can change your resolvers at will.